Mesopotamia: Etymology

+During the Gunpowder Age, it was referred to by several names, the most prominent being Iraq al-ʿArab and Ḥiṭṭa-i ʿIrāqiyye.
 In modern academic usage, the term Mesopotamia often also has a chronological connotation.
 It is usually used to designate the area until the Muslim conquests, with names like Syria, Jazira, and Iraq being used to describe the region after that date.
 It has been argued that these later euphemisms are Eurocentric terms attributed to the region in the midst of various 19th-century Western encroachments.

 Geography

 The Tigris river flowing through the region of modern Mosul in Upper Mesopotamia.

 Mesopotamian Marshes at night, southern Iraq.
 A reed house (Mudhif) and a narrow canoe (Mashoof) are in the water.
 Mudhif structures have been one of the traditional types of structures, built by the Marsh people of southern Mesopotamia for at least 5,000 years.
 A carved elevation of a typical mudhif, dating to around 3,300 BC was discovered at Uruk.

 Mesopotamia encompasses the land between the Euphrates and Tigris rivers, both of which have their headwaters in the neighboring Armenian highlands.
 Both rivers are fed by numerous tributaries, and the entire river system drains a vast mountainous region.
 Overland routes in Mesopotamia usually follow the Euphrates because the banks of the Tigris are frequently steep and difficult.
 The climate of the region is semi-arid with a vast desert expanse in the north which gives way to a 15000 km2 region of marshes, lagoons, mudflats, and reed banks in the south.
 In the extreme south, the Euphrates and the Tigris unite and empty into the Persian Gulf.

 The arid environment ranges from the northern areas of rain-fed agriculture to the south where irrigation of agriculture is essential.
 This irrigation is aided by a high water table and by melting snows from the high peaks of the northern Zagros Mountains and from the Armenian Highlands, the source of the Tigris and Euphrates Rivers that give the region its name.
 The usefulness of irrigation depends upon the ability to mobilize sufficient labor for the construction and maintenance of canals, and this, from the earliest period, has assisted the development of urban settlements and centralized systems of political authority.